harshildesai152/ReadMeGeniusAi-/README.md

 This dedicated section allows users to:
 1.  **Upload Multiple Files**: Users can select and upload multiple files from their local system.
 2.  **View Uploaded Files**: A list of uploaded files (name and size) is displayed.
 Users can remove files from this list.
-3.  **Generate README from Files**: Clicking "Generate README from Files" will cause the AI to analyze the content of all uploaded files.
+3.  **Generate Individual READMEs**: Clicking "Generate READMEs from Files" will trigger the AI to process *each uploaded file individually*.
+For every file, the AI will attempt to generate a full set of README sections (Project Name, Description, Features, etc.).
-4.  **Display Generated README**: The AI-generated README content (including Project Name, Description, Features, etc.) is then displayed on the page.
+4.  **Display Generated READMEs**: Each generated README is displayed separately on the page, associated with its original filename.
-5.  **Download README.txt**: Users can download the generated README content as a `README.txt` file.
+5.  **Download Individual README.txt**: For each successfully generated README, a "Download README.txt" button allows users to download its content as a plain text file.

-This section focuses on projects where the user has the files locally and wants a README generated directly from that local content.
+This section is useful when users want to generate distinct READMEs for several separate code files or modules from their local system.

 ## Getting Started